leoglonz/dhbv2_mts/docs/1-module_setup.md

 </br>

-## Directory Structure
+## Directory Structure (NextGen)

-After installation, your structure should look like this within NextGen:
+After installation, your structure should look like this within ngen:

 ```text
 ngen/